 - Make a simple salad dressing using avocado oil, balsamic vinegar, and a pinch of brown sugar.

-- Try new meals from Luvo that incorporate avocado oil.
+- Try new meals from Performance Kitchen that incorporate avocado oil.

 - Add a tablespoon of avocado oil to your favorite smoothie recipe.